EL-PFDD Meeting: Maternal Alloimmunization & HDFN Learn More

 Sponsors & Supporters

-We are deeply grateful to the organizations helping make the Maternal Alloimmunization & HDFN EL-PFDD meeting possible.
-Their support helps ensure that the voices of patients and families are heard by the researchers, clinicians, and policymakers working to improve care and develop future therapies.
+We are deeply grateful to the organizations that helped make the Maternal Alloimmunization & HDFN EL-PFDD meeting possible.
+Their support helped ensure that the voices of patients and families were heard by researchers, clinicians, policymakers, FDA, and industry representatives working to improve care and develop future therapies.

-Your donation helps support patient participation, meeting logistics, and the development of the final Voice of the Patient report.
-Every gift helps bring family experiences forward so clinicians, researchers, FDA and industry partners can better understand the real burden of maternal alloimmunization and HDFN.
+Your donation helps support the development of the final Voice of the Patient report and the continued advocacy that follows the EL-PFDD meeting.
+Every gift helps bring family experiences forward so clinicians, researchers, FDA, and industry partners can better understand the real burden of maternal alloimmunization and HDFN.